Generative modelling with jump-diffusions: Introduction

-However, from a performance perspective, it is not a priori obvious that Gaussian noise represents the optimal choice in specific applications.
+{The overwhelming majority of research on DMs is based on underlying noise processes or distributions with Gaussian characteristics, which facilitates both theoretical treatments and computational implementations.} However, from a performance perspective, it is not a priori obvious that Gaussian statistics represents the optimal choice in specific applications.
 Indeed, the question of how the performance of generative diffusion models can be improved by changing the characteristics of the underlying noise has recently attracted interest in the research community.
 In \cite{Nachmani:2021aa} it has been shown that using noise from a Gamma distribution in DDPM improves results for image and speech generation.
 In the SDE approach of \cite{Nobis:2024aa}, Gaussian noise has been replaced by noise from fractional Brownian motion, which achieves greater pixel-wise diversity and enhanced image quality.
 The effect of $\alpha$-stable noise has been investigated both in the SDE formulation \cite{Yoon:2023aa} and DDPM \cite{Shariatian:2025aa}, and has been shown to allow for faster and more diverse sampling.
 In \cite{Pandey:2024aa} DDPM has been implemented with noise from a heavy-tailed Student-t distribution and shown to outperform standard diffusion models in heavy-tail estimation on high-resolution weather datasets.
 In \cite{Holderrieth:2025aa} a Markovian jump model based on generator matching has been proposed, which achieves state-of-the-art performance in multi-modal protein generation.

-In this work, I present a non-Gaussian generalization of the conventional SDE framework of diffusion models \cite{Song:2021aa} that includes discontinuous jumps in the forward noising process.
-A similar idea has previously been explored in \cite{Yoon:2023aa}, but this approach is technically complicated and only tailored for a specific type of heavy-tailed noise.
-On the other hand, focusing on the mathematically much simpler class of jump-diffusion processes with finite activity, my framework represents a straightforward generalization of the Gaussian case and covers a wide-range of jump amplitudes.